Three months on, fruitless CEO search overshadows Sanofi

 Meanwhile, last week's announcement of Viehbacher's severance settlement has raised new questions about whether there is more behind his dismissal.

-Viehbacher received 4.44 million euros ($5 million) in severance, even though the amount stipulated under the terms of his employment was 5.92 million euros.
+Viehbacher received 4.44 million euros (3 million pounds) in severance, even though the amount stipulated under the terms of his employment was 5.92 million euros.

 "The trouble with finding a successor hinges on the fact that we don't know the real reason he was fired, and because a lot of people are asking themselves questions about the subject," said an industry insider who has spoken to some potential candidates.